ExplainTheUniverse/ExplainTheUniverse/Site/data/detailed-analysis.md

 This approach ensures a level playing field for all models and allows for direct comparison of their outputs.
 It also makes the experiment easily reproducible by anyone with access to these AI interfaces.

+## Prompts

+The following prompts were used with all AI models in the order presented below.
+They were designed to minimize bias while encouraging deep exploration of how AIs explain the Universe.
+The prompts progress from theory development to comparisons with existing paradigms and potential implications.
+Each prompt asked the AI to be profound, extensive, and assertive in its response.

+1. Develop a metaphysical theory to explain the Universe.
+Be profound, extensive, and assertive.
+At the end, give it a name.
+2. Analyze whether this theory offers potential explanations for phenomena addressed and not addressed by the scientific materialism.
+Be profound, extensive, and assertive.
+3. Elaborate an explanation of the proposed theory for a scientific audience.
+Include possible evidence, references to relevant publications, books, and researchers.
+Be profound, extensive, and assertive.
+4. Compare the proposed theory with scientific materialism from the perspective of the qualities of a metaphysical theory.
+Be profound, extensive, and assertive, without concerns about the status quo.
+5. Which personalities from philosophy and science have made contributions that could be relevant or aligned with the proposed theory?
+Be profound and extensive.
+6. Why has the materialist paradigm become dominant in the scientific community?
+Could it be limiting new advances and the search for truth?
+Be profound, extensive, and assertive.
+7. How does the proposed theory relate to different spiritual and philosophical traditions around the world?
+Be profound and extensive.
+8. What could be the practical and ethical implications of the proposed theory if it were widely accepted?
+Be profound, extensive, and assertive.

 ## Frequency Analysis

 We analyzed mentions of individuals, works, and papers across AI responses to identify key influences on the generated theories.
 Here are the most frequently cited: